lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_2.md

 `@script`
-Let's look more at the data and find out how some details about years and visits.
-Using dplyr, we select and rename the visit variables.
-Then we use summarize to find the maximum number of visits and years of followup.
+Let's look at the Framingham data now and determine some simple descriptions about the duration of the study and number of visits.
+We'll use the dplyr package to select and rename the two time variables.
+One is visit number and the other is days since recruitment.
+Then we pipe the data into summarize to calculate the maximum number of visits and years of followup, converted from days.

-In this case, based on the period variable, there was three visits maximum.
-The time variable, originally in days, says that there was 13 years of follow-up.
+In the Framingham study there were three visits maximum over a maximum of 13 years of follow-up.

 ---